julie-forman-kay-lab/IDPConformerGenerator/docs/installation.rst

 Installation
 ============

-IDPConformerGenerator v0.4.X has been tested to work with Ubuntu 18.04 LTS and 20.04 LTS as well as on WSL2.0 and Graham@ComputeCanada.
+IDPConformerGenerator v0.4.X has been tested to work with Ubuntu 18.04 LTS and 20.04 LTS as well as on WSL2.0 and the Graham cluster (DRAC).
 Although it's recommended to run IDPConfGen on UNIX based OS, it will work with Windows based OS as well as long as the pre-requisites are met.

 **Remember** to update your Linux distribution prior to installation: